Listening and Learning Outreach

 Phase I Outreach Results

 Transit Plan team members and consultants analyzed and compiled input from the Engagement Ambassador Sessions, online survey and stakeholder interviews.
 All comments were compiled (and themed?) for multiple choice and ranking questions, responses were reviewed collectively.
-View the Phase I Input Results.
+Check out the Transit Plan Phase I Outreach Results.